ilmartoo/c-utils/README.md

 # C utils

-A set of utilities for the C/C++ programming language.
+A set of utilities for the C programming language.

 ## Contents